surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 There are two setups of all controls within the Scene section of the user interface.
 The **Scene Select** buttons **[A|B]** determine which one is selected for editing.
-Right-clicking on these buttons bring up a context-menu that allows you to copy/paste scene content.
+Right-clicking on these buttons brings up a context-menu that allows you to copy/paste scene content.

 Depending on the **Scene Mode**, these two buttons could also be used to choose which scene will be *played*.
 Indeed, whether a scene will generate a voice when a key is pressed is determined by the **Scene Mode** setting: